troven/node-nms/README.md

 By default, all Probes are enabled.
 If any explict probes are declared, the list acts as a white-list only permitting explicitly enabled probes to poll that device.

+Sensors cannot be manually excluded, this will change soon.

 Probes
 ------

-A probe is an active agent, it works by synchronously polling the device for information.
+A Probe is an active agent, it works by synchronously polling the device for information.

 Probes are great for measuring responsive time of remote services using synthetic transactions.